AguaClara/UASB/UASB_Manual_Spring2018.md

 Avoid global south, ambiguous.
 FIXED-AG
 </div>

-UASB reactors, used as a preliminary wastewater treatment process to clarify wastewater, remove suspended solids and reduce organic matter ([Chong et. al, 2012](https://www.sciencedirect.com/science/article/pii/S0043135412002400?via%3Dihub)).
+UASB reactors, used as a preliminary wastewater treatment process, work to clarify wastewater, remove suspended solids and reduce organic matter ([Chong et. al, 2012](https://www.sciencedirect.com/science/article/pii/S0043135412002400?via%3Dihub)).
 UASB reactors rely on gravity to clarify wastewater and biological processes to remove organic matter and convert it to biogas.
 They are less energy intensive than other forms of preliminary wastewater treatment that use aerobic processes.
 UASB reactors also produce methane as a by-product of anaerobic digestion.
 This methane can be captured and burned for energy production or heating.

 <div class="alert alert-block alert-danger">
 change "by-product on anaerobic" to "by-product of anaerobic" FIXED-AG